olavolav/te-causality/README.md

   bash -c "./te-extended examples/1/control.txt && cat examples/result.mx"
 ```

+For more examples please refer to the `examples` directory in this repository, and the Readme files there.

 Or, to get a bash shell in the fully installed container type:

 ```